 The Best Ingredient You’re Not Putting in Your Pesto

 Last August, after blending together the same basic pesto for nearly my entire adult life, I branched out to try a different recipe after picking up a new cookbook.
 I was excited that the pesto recipe in Run Fast.
 Eat Slow would help me use up the quickly fading bundle of arugula in the fridge, but more than anything I was totally intrigued by one unexpected condiment in the ingredient list.
-It’s one that I’ve cooked with tons of time before, although never thought to include in pesto — and now that I have, there’s no going back because it makes for the most unbelievable pesto I’ve ever tasted.
+It’s one that I’ve cooked with tons of times before, although never thought to include in pesto — and now that I have, there’s no going back because it makes for the most unbelievable pesto I’ve ever tasted.

 Miso Paste Makes for Even Better Pesto

 Add pesto to the list of ways to use that container of miso paste sitting in the back of your fridge.
 Used in place of salt, umami-packed miso paste not only seasons this herby sauce, but also transforms standard pesto into one with a richer, more savory, well-balanced flavor.
 It adds dimension and depth, taking even the most basic pesto to unexpected heights.